NOAA-OWP/inundation-mapping/README.md

     - Linux: `chgrp -R fim <path/to/repository>`

 ### Folder Structure
 You are welcome to set up your folder structure in any pattern you like.
-For example purposes, we will use a folder structure like this:
+For example purposes, we will use a folder structure shown below.
 Starting with a base folder, e.g /home/my_user/projects/ add the following folders:
 - fim
    - code